 - personal services such as private tutoring or personal attendants (tutoring services are available elsewhere on campus)

 - personal devices such as wheelchairs or glasses

 - services that are unduly burdensome, administratively or financially.

-- modifications that would change the essence of a program, such as allowing a student in a public speaking class to substitute a written paper for an oral presentation
+- modifications that fundamentally alter the instructional standards of a program, such as allowing a student in a public speaking class to substitute a written paper for an oral presentation

 16. Now that I have been approved for accommodation, can I retake any of my tests taken without accommodations?